 That’s it!
 You’re finished!
 Congratulations.
 You’ve just successfully created your first real estate Facebook ad in just 10 Steps!
 The best part?
 You can now create as many ads as you want!
 Play with different formats, target different audiences and have fun!

-Check out these six articles:
+Check out these five articles:

 Let’s boost your lead gen.